machingclee/2020-11-11-deep-learning-study/README.md

 We introduce a callback function class, `TrainingMonitorCallback`, which extends `BaseLogger` from `keras.callbacks`.
 We override the `on_epoch_end` method and plot the graph of loss, val_loss, accuracy, val_accuracy once an epoch ends (I have plotted 43 of them, see [output](https://github.com/machingclee/2020-11-11-deep-learning-study/tree/main/2020-11-12-MiniVGGNet/output) for detail).
 The learning is constantly 0.01 without decay as a baseline to see if we should further apply regularization process.

 #### MiniVGGNet_CIFAR10_checkpoint_improvement.py
+We import `ModelCheckpoint` from `keras.callbacks` and define a template string to save various weights when validation loss decreases.
+We can get the smallest one without redundant files by simply removing the template part in `fname`.

 #### Some reference for me in this stage: